krvss/graph-talk/docs/guide.rst

 Export Process
 --------------
 :class:`.ExportProcess` extends the :class:`.VisitorProcess` to implement the export framework.
-The output file is specified in :attr:`.ExportProcess.FILENAME` context parameter.

 The export uses "visitor" pattern to explore the graph structure.
 On each new element it calls :meth:`.ExportProcess.on_export` (connected to :attr:`.VisitorProcess.visit_event`) to export the :attr:`.Process.current`.
 Depending on its type the export process calls :meth:`.ExportProcess.export_notion`, :meth:`.ExportProcess.export_relation`